treeman/jonashietala/drafts/lets_build_a_voron_printing_tuning.markdown

 - Extruder calibration

-  This contains the images I was missing from the VORON docs.
+  This contains the images on how to measure the extrusion distance I was missing from the VORON docs.
   I redid the calibration but with the top panel removed to get a more accurate measure.
+  Turns out my previous calibration was 10% off.

 - Wash the build surface (don't mention it in the blog?)

 - First layer squish

+  Ellis starts talking about acceleration, so I decided to do input shaping here.
+  By this point the printer has 6 hours of printing time, maybe that's good enough?

 - Pressure advance